 - Organize ACLU of Alaska outreach and educational activities at public events and forums, including training others in the community to conduct similar types of events, and manage follow-up with attendees to assist and encourage them to act;

-- Supervise and strategically deploy ACLU of Alaska volunteers, members, and supporters as effective advocates for civil liberties;
+- Develop, supervise and strategically deploy ACLU of Alaska volunteers, members, and supporters as effective advocates for civil liberties;

 - Coordinate local actions of nationwide ACLU grassroots initiatives;